IgniteUI/igniteui-docfx/en/components/grid/grid.md

 ### Complex data binding

-The [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) main purpose is to handle **flat data**, but this does not mean that it is impossible to work with more complex data.
+The [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) main purpose is to handle **flat data**, although this does not mean that it is impossible to work with more complex data.

 In this section we will cover, how to configure [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) with **composite nested data** and **composite flat data**.